What is a Transom Window?

 Another major benefit of transom windows is allowing light into a space during times of the day when the sun is higher in the sky.
 When there isn’t as much direct sunlight coming into your home, a transom window can offer a solid source of light after other windows stop being useful.
 By extending your windows up higher you can enjoy a brighter room longer into the day.

 Most transoms are for decorative purposes, or to let light into a room, but they can also serve as ventilation when installed or modified properly.
-Standard transom windows don’t open or close, but there are some windows that serve like awning windows, meaning that they swing out and up.
+Standard transom windows don’t open or close, but there are some transom windows that serve like awning windows, meaning that they are able to be opened up.
 They create a mini canopy over the hole above your door and air can flow into the room.
-They’re good for letting in just a bit of air when you don’t want to open up all the other windows in the room, or for letting more airflow around a room that doesn’t have enough ventilation.
+They’re good for letting in just a bit of air when you don’t want to open up all the other windows in the room, or for letting more airflow around a room that doesn’t have enough ventilation

 Many old plantation homes make use of transom windows to keep air moving and cooling the home throughout the day.
-High transoms are opened on the sunny side of the home to let hot air to escape, and low transoms are opened on the shady side of the home to let cool air in.
+High window transoms are opened on the sunny side of the home to allow hot air to escape, and low transoms can be opened on the shady side of the home to let cool air in.